pd95/SwiftUI-macos-HandleWindow/README.md

 - SwiftUI does a poor job on remembering window positions!

   1. It persists the position of a single window of an entire group.
 Even though you can have multiple windows open.
-     Only one will be reopened: the one which frontmost when the app closed.
+     Only one will be reopened: the one which was frontmost when the app closed.
   2. After app launch, when moving the opened window, closing it and reopening it again (CMD + N), does not reopen it near the position where we closed it!